-This course has undergone a radical restructuring of form and content in anticipation of this Spring 2023 semester.
+This course has undergone a radical restructuring of form and content over the course of many semesters.
 Invaluable suggestions by Ayushi Shah (NJIT, '24) in one of the sections of Newark Narratives offered in the Fall 2022 semester led to crucial alterations and additions.
 I am very indebted to her for her invaluable insights and suggestions.